Episode Title:Ingredients Koreans Use Instead of Retinol

 Prefer to listen on Youtube?
 Visit the Korean Beauty Show podcast's new Youtube channel.

 If not retinol, then what?

-Collagen is what keeps us looking young.
+Firstly, collagen.
+This is what keeps us looking young.

-The rate at which our collagen levels deplete is about 1% every year after the age of 25.
+In fact, we lose about 1% every year after the age of 25.